The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

-Denver’s art scene may skew contemporary, but at our art museums, you’ll find everything from 19th century Western paintings to modern sculptures to works inspired by social justice.
+Denver’s art scene may skew contemporary, but you’ll find everything at the Mile High City’s art museums—from 19th century Western paintings to modern sculptures to works inspired by social justice.
 And with constantly rotating exhibitions, there’s always something new to discover.
-Here’s the lowdown on seven of the city’s most prominent art museums—including some secrets even longtime members may not know—plus, some artsy destinations to visit across the state.
+Here’s the lowdown on eight of the city’s most prominent art museums—including some secrets even longtime members may not know—plus, some artsy destinations to visit across the state.

-One of downtown Denver’s hidden gems, the nonprofit American Museum of Western Art, which opened to the public in 2012, houses the Anschutz Collection: more than 350 works depicting the American West from the 1820s to present day.
+One of downtown Denver’s hidden gems, the nonprofit American Museum of Western Art (AMWA), which opened to the public in 2012, houses the Anschutz Collection: more than 600 works depicting the American West from the 1820s to present day.
 These masterpieces—most of which are paintings in gilded frames—are presented salon style across three floors of the historic Navarre Building, which was built in 1880 and has a unique history of its own.
-The venue is only open Mondays and Wednesdays, and general admission costs just $5.
-(Guided tours are available at 10 a.m. and 1 p.m. for $10.)
+The venue is only open Mondays, Wednesdays, and Fridays, and general admission costs just $5.
+(Guided tours are available at 10 a.m. and 1 p.m. for $7–10.)

 “The more time you spend here, the more you see.” —Kristin Fong, guests services and museum educator

 Don’t Miss: Visit the parlors at the front of each floor, which have been furnished with period-appropriate furniture, rugs, and more (ignore the modern elevator), and offer a reminder of the building’s history.
 In the second-floor parlor, look for the portrait of George Washington; it was painted circa 1823 and is the museum’s oldest acquisition.